ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs-pro/README.txt

 == Changelog ==

-= 3.2.0 - 25/03/2024 =
+= 3.3.2 - 27/05/2024 =

-- Added: Multiple KB Tabbed layout block
-- Added: Category Handbook layout block
-- Added: Popular Docs block
-- Added: Layout 2, 3, 4, 5, 6 for sidebar layout
+- Added: Customizer options for the counter in the sidebar Bohemian Layout.
-- Added: Multiple KB Card layout pattern
-- Added: Multiple KB Tabbed layout pattern
-- Added: Docs Page Handbook layout pattern
-- Added: Single Docs Abstract layout pattern
-- Added: Single Docs Modern layout pattern
-- Added: Single Docs Minimalist layout
+- Improvement: Updated controllers for Elementor Tab Grid Widgets.
+- Improvement: Glossary/Encyclopedia performance.
+- Fixed: Header and footer is broken on the Glossary details page for block-based themes.
-- Few minor bug fixes and improvements
+- Few minor bug fixes and improvements.

 [See changelog for all versions](https://betterdocs.co/changelog/).